Calculation All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results

 Response Factor = Amount / Response

-It is possible to calculate response factor in inverse form ( RF = Response / Amount ) by checking Response Factor as Response / Amount checkbox in Calibration Options.
+It is possible to calculate response factor in the inverse form ( RFinv = Response / Amount ) by checking the Response Factor as Response / Amount checkbox in Calibration Options.
+Hidden by default.

 Correction Factor

 Displays the value of the Correction Factor as set for the peak in the Calibration window.
-The column is hidden in the default desktop.
+Hidden by default.

 Group-X row

-This row is visible only in the case that peak groups are used, once for each group.
+This row is visible only in the case that peak groups are used; one for each group.
 It shows the sum of values of individual peaks belonging to the group in the given column (only for columns when such total makes sense).
+Setting Peak Color for Groups in the Calibration highlights respective peaks in the chromatogram as well as their background color in the Result Table header row cell.

 Total